 HOW THE STRUCTURE OF A JOINTS ADAPTS TO ITS FUNCTION

 i.
-In movable joints, there is the presence of cartilages to reduce friction between bone that are in contact
+In movable joint, there is the presence of cartilages to reduce friction between bone that are in contact

 ii.
 The ligaments helps to hold the bones together